 Just north of the Savannah shipping channel lies a pile of rocks that, according to nautical charts, is a submerged breakwater.

-Local legend has it that back in the olden days when sailing ships made their way into Savannah, this was a designated area for them to drop their ballast, which was rocks.
-Regardless of how this underwater rock pile came about, every September it serves as a prime location for catching “bull” redfish or red drum.
+Local legend has it that back in the olden days when sailing ships made their way into Savannah.
+This was a designated area for them to drop their ballast, which was rocks.
+Regardless of how this underwater rock pile came about, every September it’s a prime location for catching “bull” redfish or red drum.

 Redfish are probably the most prolific species of game fish in our area waters.
 They’re found almost anywhere in the region.
 Anglers chase them on the flats with fly rods and light tackle.
 Fishing on the bottom in the creeks with live bait or cut dead bait will often produce good catches as well.